Atharrvac/Atharrvac/README.md

 - 🚀 Preparing for **hackathons & internships**
 - 📚 Learning **Generative AI, Web Dev & DBMS**
-- 💻 Building **projects with React, Spring Boot, and OpenAI APIs**
+- 💻 Building **projects with MERN,Xcode and OpenAI APIs**
 - 🏋️ Hitting the **gym daily** for balance and discipline

 ---

-*"The best way to predict the future is to build it."* – Alan Kay
+*"The best way to predict the future is to build it.

 Thanks for visiting my profile!
 Feel free to connect or collaborate 🚀